You want to become an advanced practice nurse. You’re in the right place.

 Regardless of where you wind up working, you will likely have two types of days: regular days and annual exams.
 An on-call day includes all of this, with the addition of the middle of the night calls for women going into labor.

-In fact, a nurse midwife is to a healthy pregnant woman what a nurse practitioner is to a healthy patient.
-A nurse midwife will hand complicated pregnancies.
+In fact, a nurse-midwife is to a healthy pregnant woman what a nurse practitioner is to a healthy patient.
+A nurse-midwife will handle complicated pregnancies.

 It is absolutely necessary that you get your Masters or Doctorate degree if you want to be employed by a hospital as a certified nurse midwife (CNM).
 However, there are many other paths to this profession.